In this guide we’ll look at the best sharpening stones.

 The double-sided sharpening stone fits into a nice bamboo base that offers both functionality and style.
 The bottom of the base has a silica gel pad that prevents movement and keeps your stone stable whilst sharpening takes place.

-The angle guide is great for maintaining a constant sharpening angle and gives you confidence you are sharpening your knife correctly.
+The angle guide is great for maintaining a constant sharpening angle and gives you confidence you are sharpening your knife or tool correctly.

 Sharpening Stone Buyer’s Guide